Skip to main content

 Park History

-Parque Estadual Serra do Papagaio was established by Minas Gerais Decree in the 1990s following intensive lobbying by environmental organizations and researchers who documented the park's extraordinary biological richness.
-Botanical surveys by UFMG and the Instituto Botânico de São Paulo had identified the Papagaio summit area as among the most diverse and endemic-rich high-altitude plant communities in southeastern Brazil.
-The park boundary incorporates the entire Pico do Papagaio summit above 1,800 meters, with buffer-zone designations extending to lower-elevation forest on the escarpment.
-IEF management has prioritized regularizing private land holdings within the park boundary, a process ongoing due to the complexity of land tenure in the Aiuruoca valley.
+Parque Estadual Serra do Papagaio was established by Minas Gerais Decree 39.793 on 5 August 1998 following intensive lobbying by environmental organizations and researchers who documented the park's extraordinary biological richness.
+[1] Botanical surveys by UFMG and the Instituto Botânico de São Paulo had identified the Papagaio summit area as among the most diverse and endemic-rich high-altitude plant communities in southeastern Brazil.
+In January 2021 Governor Romeu Zema signed Law 23.774, expanding the park's area from 22,917 to approximately 25,888 hectares by adding and redistributing boundary areas.
+[2] IEF management has prioritized regularizing private land holdings within the park boundary, a process ongoing due to the complexity of land tenure in the Aiuruoca valley.

 Major Trails And Attractions

-The ascent route to Pico do Papagaio is one of Minas Gerais' most celebrated mountain hikes, rewarding climbers with 360° panoramas encompassing the entire Mantiqueira Range, the Paraíba do Sul valley to the east, and on clear days the coastal ranges of Rio de Janeiro state.
-The cloud forest trail sections are exceptionally rich for orchid and bromeliad viewing, with hundreds of species visible within a day's walk.
-Camping at high-altitude meadows with frost and stars is a sought-after experience for adventure tourists from São Paulo and Belo Horizonte.
-The muriqui observation opportunities in the lower montane forest attract primatologists and wildlife enthusiasts.
-Wildflower displays on the campos de altitude in October and November rival the most spectacular botanical landscapes in the Espinhaço.
+The ascent route to Pico do Papagaio (2,105 m) is one of Minas Gerais' most celebrated mountain hikes, rewarding climbers with panoramas encompassing the Mantiqueira Range and the Paraíba do Sul valley to the east.
+[1]) The cloud forest trail sections are exceptionally rich for orchid and bromeliad viewing, with hundreds of species visible within a day's walk.
+Camping at high-altitude meadows is a sought-after experience for adventure tourists from São Paulo and Belo Horizonte.
+Wildlife watching at the transition between cloud forest and campos de altitude at dawn is exceptional.
+The park has over 50 mapped trails and attractions, with infrastructure including an administrative headquarters and research center with lodging.
+[2] Wildflower displays on the campos de altitude in October and November rival the most spectacular botanical landscapes in the Espinhaço.

 Visitor Facilities And Travel